Updated: July 8, 2021

 - information is available in more than 300 languages

 - this line is available 8 a.m. to 8 p.m., 7 days a week

 - you may have to wait for an agent when call volumes are high

-I continue to call on the provincial government to allocate more of the vaccine supply to hard-hit communities, so that we can move faster to vaccinate everyone in those areas.
+Throughout the vaccine roll out, I have called on the provincial government to allocate more of the vaccine supply to at-risk communities, so that we can move faster to vaccinate everyone in those areas.